Huge Biological Risk After Sudan Fighters Occupy Lab: WHO - UrduPoint

 'Huge Biological Risk' After Sudan Fighters Occupy Lab: WHO

-Geneva, (UrduPoint / Pakistan Point News - 25th Apr, 2023 ) :The World Health Organization said Tuesday that fighters in conflict-ravaged Sudan had occupied the national public laboratory holding samples of diseases including polio and measles, creating an "extremely, extremely dangerous" situation.
+Geneva, (UrduPoint / Pakistan Point News - 25th Apr, 2023 ) :Fighters have occupied a national public laboratory in Sudan holding samples of diseases including polio and measles, creating an "extremely, extremely dangerous" situation, the World Health Organization warned Tuesday.

 Fighters "kicked out all the technicians from the lab... which is completely under the control of one of the fighting parties as a military base," said Nima Saeed Abid, the WHO's representative in Sudan.